jim-easterbrook/Photini/src/doc/other/installation.rst

 Linux & MacOS users have another decision to make - whether to install Photini's dependencies with pip_ or with the operating system's package manager.
 For a good introduction to the advantages and disadvantages of each I suggest reading `Managing Python packages the right way`_.
-All of Photini's dependencies can be installed with pip_, but I recommend installing PySide6 or PySide2 or PyQt (whichever is available) with the package manager so that you get the same GUI style as other Qt based applications.
+All of Photini's dependencies can be installed with pip_, but I recommend installing PySide6 or PySide2 or PyQt5 (whichever is available) with the package manager so that you get the same GUI style as other Qt based applications.

 Virtual environment
 ^^^^^^^^^^^^^^^^^^^